-37.(1) An annual general meeting of the members of the Law Council shall be held once in every calendar year on such date and at such time and place as may be determined by the Board.

-(2) Upon a request, in writing, made to the Secretary of the Boardthe Board shall, as soon as reasonably practicable, convene an extraordinary general meeting of the members of the Law Council for the discussion of the objects for which the meeting is required and such other matters as the Board may think fit.
+- 37.(1) An annual general meeting of the members of the Law Council shall be held once in every calendar year on such date and at such time and place as may be determined by the Board. - (2) Upon a request, in writing, made to the Secretary of the Board- - (a) by no fewer than twenty members of the Law Council, of whom at least fifteen shall hold a practising certificate; - (b) requesting that an extraordinary general meeting be convened; and - (c) stating the objects for which such meeting is required, the Board shall, as soon as reasonably practicable, convene an extraordinary general meeting of the members of the Law Council for the discussion of the objects for which the meeting is required and such other matters as the Board may think fit.